 • Critical thinking

-Include these future-focused abilities in your resume to demonstrate that you’re prepared for the challenges of tomorrow’s workplace
+Include these future-focused abilities in your resume to demonstrate that you’re prepared for the challenges of tomorrow’s workplace.

-6. Tailor Your Work Experience & Key Achievements for Each Role
+Step 6: Tailor Your Work Experience & Key Achievements for Each Role

-When writing a professional resume, your work experience section is where you show employers how you’ve progressed in your career and made an impact in previous roles
+When writing a professional resume, your work experience section is where you show employers how you’ve progressed in your career and made an impact in previous roles.

 To stand out, tailor this section to each job by focusing on responsibilities and achievements that match the role you’re applying for.